 In sum, Americans were 50% less likely to visit a historic site in 2012 than they were in 1982!
 (This information is now at least five years old.)

 Colonial Williamsburg, perhaps the nation’s most famous outdoor history museum, whose name recognition probably rivals the Smithsonian’s, reflects this trend.
-It has long struggled with attendance, dropping from annual highs of one million visitors in the 1980s to less than a half-million in 2016, according to The Federalist.
+It has long struggled with attendance, dropping from annual highs of one million visitors in the 1980s to less than a half-million in 2016, according to the Virginia Gazette.
 However, two of its peer organizations reported attendance gains of late: 8.7% in 2017 for Conner Prairie in Fishers, Indiana and 5% in 2016 for The Henry Ford in Dearborn, Michigan.
 The reports are also good from 507 national respondents to a survey conducted by Edge Research on behalf of the National Trust for Historic Preservation.
 In it, 62% reported an increase in visitors over the past five years, with another 24% reporting no change.
 In the last twelve months, 42% related attendance gains, with 45% demonstrating no change at all.
 But this measure, like the Humanities Indicators report, only examines historic sites, meaning museums with large annual attendance such as the Smithsonian’s National Air and Space Museum or Rochester’s Strong National Museum of Play aren’t included in the study.

 The Themed Entertainment Association’s TEA/AECOM 2016 Theme Index and Museum Index: The Global Attractions Attendance Report shares a list of the 20 most-attended museums in the United States.
 I identify four of these as museums with a history focus: the U.S. Holocaust Memorial Museum, the National Air and Space Museum, the National Museum of American History, and the Udvar-Hazy Center of the Smithsonian.
 Of the four, Air and Space, which many see as a science museum, showed an 8.7% jump in attendance, the Holocaust museum and Udvar-Hazy had no change, and the National Museum of American History declined by 7.3 percent.
 Overall, however, the history museums on this list had a net gain of 300,000 visitors.
 But these represent only four of an estimated 18,315 organizations that the IMLS counts as history museums.
 So, we have four of America’s most-attended history museums showing a collective net annual gain, two of three major outdoor historic sites citing recent annual gains, and only 14% of historic sites in a recent study showing a decline.